Hove: Regency and Victorian developments

 St Andrew's Church was reconstructed and enlarged to its present form in 1836, to the design of the architect George Basevi (1794–1845), and features prominently in the background of paintings of the period.
 About this time, a very substantial and tall wall was built between the churchyard and adjoining gasworks, remaining in place to this day.

 The flat coastal plain was useful for sport as from 1848 to 1871 England's oldest county club, Sussex County Cricket Club, used the Royal Brunswick Ground in Hove, situated roughly on the site of present-day Third and Fourth Avenues.
 In 1872 the club moved to the present County Cricket Ground, Hove.

 Two further large estates were developed between Hove village and Brunswick, and both avoided using the name Hove: Cliftonville was designed, laid out and initially developed under Frederick Banister from the late 1840s; and West Brighton Estate in the 1870s.

 West of Brunswick, the seafront of West Brighton Estate forms the end of a series of avenues, in numerical order beginning with First Avenue, mostly composed of fine Victorian villas built as another well-integrated housing scheme featuring mews for artisans and service buildings.
 Grand Avenue, The Drive, and the numbered avenues were developed through the 1870s and 1880s, with many of the buildings constructed by William Willett.

 Hove's wide boulevards contrast with the bustle of Brighton, although many of the grand Regency and Victorian mansions have been converted into flats.
 Marlborough Court was once the residence of the Duchess of Marlborough, aunt of Winston Churchill.
 The Irish nationalist leader and Home Rule MP Charles Stewart Parnell used to visit his lover, the already married Kitty O'Shea at the house she rented in 1883 in Medina Villas, Hove.
 In the subsequent divorce action the cook alleged that Captain O’Shea returned home unexpectedly and Parnell beat a hasty retreat by climbing over the balcony and down a rope ladder.
 Parnell died at Hove in 1891 after marrying Kitty following her divorce.

 The Hove Club, a private members' club located at 28 Fourth Avenue, was founded in 1882.

+Twentieth century

+In the 1910s eleven cottages were built on the beach on the Western Esplanade between Hove Lagoon and Portslade.
+Named Seaside Villas, these houses have attracted a number of famous residents.
+War poets David Jones and Robert Graves spent time there, as did the playwright Joe Orton.
+More recently it has been home to celebrities such as Adele, David Walliams, Zoe Ball and Heather McCartney.
+Another resident, DJ Fat Boy Slim, owns the nearby Big Beach Cafe.

+In 1966 Hove Town Hall designed by eminent architect Alfred Waterhouse burned down.
+It was replaced by a Brutalist building designed by local architect John Wells-Thorpe.